 Set up Blender for cloud rendering

-Blender on our farm runs Cycles (CPU and GPU/Optix) and Eevee Next, the two production renderers in Blender 4.x.
+Blender on our farm runs Cycles (CPU and GPU/Optix) — the production render engine for Blender jobs on our farm.
+Eevee is not available: it requires an active display context and cannot run on headless render nodes (see the Eevee note under Renderer-specific notes).
 This page covers project packaging — which is simpler in Blender than in most DCCs because of how Blender handles asset paths — per-renderer notes, multi-camera animation rendering, and Blender-specific troubleshooting.

 For high-level positioning of Blender on our farm — pricing examples, GPU vs CPU choice, supported add-ons — see the article (V-Ray article includes Blender context).
 For specific Cycles GPU benchmarks on RTX 5090, see .